 Management Consultancy - Beyond the Obvious

-Some management consulting firms have a great reputation amongst Oxford students and attract a lot of attention – and literally hundreds of applications from Oxford alone.
+Some management consulting firms have a great reputation amongst Oxford students and attract a lot of attention – and hundreds of applications from Oxford alone.
 BUT it is a hugely competitive sector and not everyone can get a job in a top consulting firm: at the most sought-after firms, success rates may hover somewhere between 1% to 3% for Oxford applicants, perhaps rising to 3% to 5% across the fuller range of firms.
-The Oxford Management Consultancy Fair (combined with Finance) is one of our most popular events, with hundreds of students attending the event, and we receive a high volume of applications each term for our consulting programmes: the Oxford Strategy Challenge and The Student Consultancy.
+The Oxford Management Consultancy Fair (combined with Finance) is one of our most popular events, with hundreds of students attending the event, and we receive a high volume of applications each term for the Oxford Strategy Challenge.

 Expand All